kevinchs0808/kevinchs0808/README.md

-### Hi there 👋, My name is Kevin Christian, originally from 🇮🇩 Indonesia.
-I am currently a final year student of Data Science & Analytics at 🇸🇬 NUS.
+Hi there 👋, My name is **Kevin Christian**, originally from 🇮🇩 **Indonesia**.
+I am currently a final year student of Data Science & Analytics at 🇸🇬 **NUS**.
+Feel free to visit my LinkedIn Profile for more information: https://www.linkedin.com/in/kevinchs0808/

 <h2>Work Experience</h2>